-- A project proposal - Agreement of at least one named, qualified Principal Supervisor to supervise the project - Approval of Head of School of which the Principal Supervisor is a member, or is affiliated to received an offer of a place on the programme, they may commence the registration process (see guide section 4.1)
+- A project proposal - Agreement of at least one named, qualified Principal Supervisor to supervise the project - Approval of Head of School of which the Principal Supervisor is a member, or is affiliated to

 This process applies to applicant for PhD/Master's by Research.
 For details on how to apply for a professional doctoral programme please visit the relevant faculty/school webpage.